Last Updated on

 - Iodine (150-300 mcg daily) Make sure you are tested.
 Do not take if you have Hashimoto’s unless under a doctor’s care.
 Most people get enough in their diets.

 These are some of the supplements I take with the exception of Iodine.
 I have Hashimoto’s & do not take Iodine.
-Make sure you are tested for Hashimoto’s before taking Iodine & do not take if you test positive unless under a doctors care, preferably a Functional Medicine/Naturopath Doctor.
+Make sure you are tested for Hashimoto’s before taking Iodine & do not take if you test positive unless under a doctor’s care, preferably a Functional Medicine/Naturopath Doctor.

-I also take a natural thyroid medicine which is a natural product made from animal thyroid glands which treat both T3 & T4.
+I also take a natural thyroid medicine which is a natural product made from animal thyroid glands that treat both T3 & T4.
 I have done much better than when I was taking Synthroid which only treats T4.
 That’s why it’s so important to have all 5 tests done instead of just TSH.

 Most people find that when they treat both T3 & T4 they feel better than just taking Synthroid that only treats T4.
 I had a hard time finding a doctor that would do a complete panel & prescribe something natural.
 I kept firing them until I found someone who would listen.